 In connection with the accounting for our acquisitions, we have recorded a significant amount of goodwill and other intangible assets.
-In September 2011, we recorded an impairment of \$26.8 million on our goodwill, and in June 2015, we recorded an additional impairment of \$14.0 million on our goodwill.
-Under current accounting guidelines, we must assess, at least annually and potentially more frequently, whether the value of our goodwill of \$14.1 million at December 31, 2016 and our other intangible assets has been impaired.
+We have recorded multiple impairments: \$26.8 million in September 2011, \$14.0 million in June 2015, \$4.7 million in September 2017 and \$2.0 million in December 2017.
+Under current accounting guidelines, we must assess, at least annually and potentially more frequently, whether the value of our goodwill of \$8.4 million at December 31, 2017 and our other intangible assets have been impaired.
 Any reduction or impairment of the value of goodwill or other intangible assets will result in a charge against earnings which could materially adversely affect our reported results of operations in future periods.